rebhyy/stealth_stash/README.md

-# About OnChain Wallet
+# About Stealth Stash

-Welcome to OnChain Wallet, the open-source wallet crafted for the decentralized future of finance.
+Welcome to Stealth Stash, the open-source wallet crafted for the decentralized future of finance.
 Our mission is to provide users with a secure and versatile solution supporting a wide range of cryptocurrencies, including Bitcoin, Bitcoin Cash, Litecoin, Dogecoin, Dash, Ethereum, Tron, Ripple, Solana, Cardano, Cosmos, Monero, Sui, Aptos, Polkadot, and Kusama.
 Our roadmap includes cross-platform support across Android, Windows, macOS, web, and extensions for Chrome, Brave, and Mozilla Firefox.

 ## Networks